owlbarn/tutorial/book/cgraph/README.md

 - `Ndarray`: provides number type abstraction and implements the fundamental numerical operations.
 - `Algodiff`: implements algorithmic differentiation.
 - `Optimise`: uses the derivative information to build an optimisation engine.
-- `Neural_Neuron`: implements various kind of neuron functions which can be optimised.
+- `Neural_Neuron`: implements various kinds of neuron functions which can be optimised.
 - `Neural_Graph`: connects neurons together to form a network so that we can train a useful model.

-The functor stack of computation graph is injected between `Ndarray` and `Algodiff`. **The design principle is that the functor stack of a numerical system should be parameterised by both number type and device type.** Number type provides data representation (real or complex, single or double, row-based or column-based layout, etc.) which decides how a maths construct should be built and operated.
+The functor stack of computation graph is injected between `Ndarray` and `Algodiff`. *The design principle is that the functor stack of a numerical system should be parameterised by both number type and device type.* Number type provides data representation (real or complex, single or double, row-based or column-based layout, etc.) which decides how a maths construct should be built and operated.
 Device type provides hardware representation (CPU, GPU, FPGA, etc.) which decides how the computation should be performed on a specific device.

 The list below summarises the functionality of each functor.
-The order and naming of these functors can already give you a rough understanding about how it is designed.
+The order and naming of these functors can give you a rough understanding about how it is designed.

 - `Device`: device abstraction contains device-dependent types and functions.
 - `Type`: type definition of various (mathematical) operations.